The prescription psoriasis relief you need, now online

 What causes psoriasis?

-The exact cause of psoriasis—an autoimmune condition—remains largely unknown.
-An issue with the body’s immune response is thought to lead to inflammation, which causes new skin cells to replicate too quickly—roughly every 3-4 days, instead of 10-30.
-Psoriasis often runs in families, so there may be a genetic component.
+The exact cause of this autoimmune condition remains unknown.
+It’s thought that an issue with the body’s immune response may trigger inflammation and cause new skin cells to replicate too quickly.
+(Roughly every 3-4 days instead of 10-30 days.)
+It often runs in families, so there may be a genetic component, too.

-Psoriasis outbreaks can occur for any reason, but some common triggers include:
+Outbreaks can occur for any reason.
+But some common triggers include:

 • High stress levels